 9.2 The West Siberian lowlands, the largest marshland on earth

-This area with the Ob-Irtysh basin is a peinohelobiome of a scale difficult to imagine.
-It extends from the forest tundra in the north to the steppe in the south over 800 km and from the Urals in the west to the Yenisey in the east over about 1800 km.
+This area with the Ob-Irtysh basin is a peinohelobiome of a scale difficult to imagine (Tanneberger et al. 2003).
+It extends from the forest tundra in the N to the steppe in the S over 800 km and from the Urals in the W to the Yenisey in the E over about 1800 km.

 In this moorland area the settlements are located only along the rivers that serve the traffic.
 The actual marshland was explored in detail only by Popov (1971-75).

 The causes of the peatlands can be called the topography, climate and hydrological conditions.
-The moors have replaced the dark taiga.
+The bogs have replaced the dark taiga.

 The great basin is underlain by Meso-Neozoic strata.
 The Pleistocene ice ages had little effect.
 Deposition of alluvial sediments, some of which were impermeable to water, occurred, promoting waterlogging.
 Peat mosses (Sphagnum species) easily settle on the wetted nutrient-poor podsol soils, which initiate peat formation.
 The climate is humid with annual precipitation of 500 mm, as evaporation is only 240 to 300 mm and runoff 127 to 270 mm.
 In terms of temperature, the climate is very continental; the frost-free period is 174 days, yet the daily averages are above 10 °C on 100 days.
-Summers are therefore relatively warm and, as a result, crop production and peat growth are considerable.
+Summers are therefore relatively warm and, as a result, plant production and peat growth are considerable.
 Even short hot droughts occur, so that forest fires are not necessarily excluded.
 The burnt areas easily become boggy.

 However, the hydrological conditions are of particular importance.
 The little incised rivers meander strongly, which inhibits the discharge.
-The spring flood on the upper reaches of the Ob and Irtysh begins 1.5 months earlier than the snowmelt on the lower reaches, i.e. when the rivers are still covered by ice in the north.
-When the ice melts, high ice dams are formed; upstream of these, the water is additionally dammed.
+The spring flood on the upper reaches of the Ob and Irtysh begins 1.5 months earlier than the snowmelt on the lower reaches, i.e. when the rivers are still covered by ice in the N. When the ice melts, high ice dams are formed; upstream of these, the water is additionally dammed.
 Since the sources of the Ob are fed by the glaciers of the Altai Mountains, the summer flood follows immediately, i.e. the high water level of the rivers (12 m above low water) lasts practically the whole Siberian summer.
 The low watersheds are also flooded and a single large body of water is formed together with the bog lakes.

 The peatland formation already began in the subarctic period of the postglacial period.
 The starting point was formed by wide shallow depressions with water low in mineral salts.
 In them, Scheuchzeria bogs with Eriophorum vaginatum and various Sphagnum species developed.
 Corresponding mesotrophic Scheuchzeria peats are found at the base of the oldest 4 to 7 m deep peat profiles.
 The oligotrophic phase is indicated by the occurrence of the main peat moss species, Sphagnum fuscum.
 It begins in the middle postglacial.
 The peatlands bulged upwards and the water table was raised.
 This led to the wetting of the adjacent forests; Sphagnum species colonized under the dying trees, and the bogs spread rapidly in a horizontal direction.
-All the younger bog profiles, and they are the majority, have a peat thickness of 3 to 4 m and always have peats with a lot of pine and bark remains in the lowest horizon; just after that the oligotrophic phase with Fuscum peat begins.
+All the younger bog profiles, and they are the majority, have a peat thickness of 3 to 4 m and always have peats with a lot of pine and bark remains in the lowest horizon; just after that the oligotrophic phase with Sphagnum fuscum peat begins.